Inverness, Florida: Transportation and recreation

-Inverness Airport is located 1 mi south of the city limits, next to the Citrus County Speedway.
+The Inverness Airport is located 1 mi south of the city limits, next to the Citrus County Speedway.
 The Citrus County Sheriff's Office's aviation unit operates from this airport.

 U.S. Route 41 is the main north-south road through Inverness, leading north 17 mi to Dunnellon and south 21 mi to Brooksville.
 The main east-west road is State Road 44, leading west 17 mi to Crystal River and east 15 mi to Interstate 75 near Wildwood.
 The two roads join to form Inverness' Main Street from Talmage Avenue to Highland Boulevard.
 Other county roads include County Road 581 and County Road 470.

 Inverness is home to the Lakes Region Library, which is part of the Citrus County Library System.
 The library offers several recreational classes such as Tai Chi, painting, gardening, basic technology usage, children and teen programs, and more.
-Times and services are listed on the library's website.

 The Withlacoochee State Trail, which replaced a former Atlantic Coast Line Railroad line, runs between two of the chained lakes, with small bridges replacing former railroad trestle crossings.
 The trail offers access to 46 continuous miles of enjoyment for biking, jogging and walking.
 It is the longest paved recreation trail in Florida.
 The Inverness trailhead can be found on North Apopka Avenue (CR 470) across from the trail crossing and Liberty Park.

+The Inverness Golf and Country Club in Inverness was designed by Bill Campbell in the 1960s.

 Other parks in Inverness include Wallace Brooks Park, Whispering Pines Park, the Henderson Lake boat ramps, and Fort Cooper State Park, just south of the city.
 Inverness is also close to Withlapopka Community Park, the almost 11000 acre Flying Eagle Preserve and the almost 5000 acre McGregor Smith Scout Reservation.

+There is a racetrack in Inverness called the Citrus County Speedway.